 Applications Open for South Florida Executive Programs

-Broward/Palm Beach, Fla. — The Jim Moran Institute for Global Entrepreneurship, in Florida State University’s College of Business, is accepting applications for its Fall 2021 Small Business Executive Program (SBEP) and Nonprofit Executive Program (NPEP) held in Palm Beach counties.
+Broward/Palm Beach, Fla. — The Jim Moran Institute for Global Entrepreneurship, in Florida State University’s College of Business, is accepting applications for its Fall 2022 Small Business Executive Program (SBEP) and Nonprofit Executive Program (NPEP) held in Palm Beach and Broward counties.
 Offered at no cost to participants, the programs are funded by The Jim Moran Foundation and Jan Moran and her late husband, automotive pioneer Jim Moran.
-The application deadline for the Palm Beach county SBEP and NPEP programs has been extended to Tuesday, April 20.
+Application deadline is Thursday, March 31.

 The SBEP and NPEP are designed for CEOs, entrepreneurs, business owners, presidents and executive directors of small businesses and nonprofit organizations.
-Graduates emerge with the skills and training needed to capitalize on business opportunities, implement best practice management and turn challenges into strategic advantage.
+Graduates emerge with the skills and training needed to turn challenges into strategic advantage, capitalize on business opportunities and implement best practice management.
 Participants represent a variety of industries.

 The SBEP and NPEP consist of nine sessions, each focusing on a specific aspect of growing and managing a business or nonprofit organization.
-Starting in July and running through November, the sessions will be held every other week from 8:30 a.m. to 2:00 p.m.
-While the sessions are typically held in-person, the sessions may move to an online format and/or be rescheduled to accommodate social distancing requirements.
+Starting in July and running through November, the sessions are held once every two weeks from 8:30 a.m. to 2:00 p.m.

-Applicants must be actively involved in running a business, be a key decision-maker and their company must have been established for at least three years and have five or more employees (or volunteers if the company is a nonprofit).
+Applicants must be actively involved in running their business, be the key decision-maker and their company must have been established for at least three years and have three or more employees (or volunteers if the company is a nonprofit).
+The SBEP will be offered in both Palm Beach and Broward counties, while the NPEP will be offered in Palm Beach County for Fall 2022.

 About the Jim Moran Institute for Global Entrepreneurship